How can socially engaged critical spatial practice act in relation and response

 IASPIS is announcing the Urgent Pedagogies online platform and invites you to the launch.
 Together with a number of invited architects, artists, curators, activists and thinkers we introduce the platform and reflect on views on pedagogy, urgencies, settings, methodologies and alliances.

 Munir Fasheh talks about his long experience in emancipating learning from being subordinate to formal education.
 As a subject of the overlayered settler-colonial eras, he has had an important role in empowering solidarity with pedagogical strategies in Palestine from the 1970’s and onwards.

-Curator and researcher Silvia Franceschini discusses how pedagogy, through radical thinkers and educators such as Paulo Freire and Ivan Illich, has been translated at different times in history and how this has become relevant again in today´s environmental and decolonial challenges.
+Silvia Franceschini discusses how pedagogy, through radical thinkers and educators such as Paulo Freire and Ivan Illich, has been translated at different times in history and how this has become relevant again in today´s environmental and decolonial challenges.

 The Center for Arts, Design, and Social Research is a trans-local meeting place of people, ideas, and projects that share a commitment to “difference-in-equality” (Arturo Escobar) as the foundation of new forms of commons and politics.

 Independent School for the City is a Rotterdam-based postgraduate educational platform and a public centre focused on topics around the development of the city.

 Campus in Camps was founded as an experimental educational program and pedagogical platform bringing together theory, action and critical learning in the context of Palestinian refugee camps.